Generalized Helmholtz conditions for non-conservative Lagrangian systems: The dissipative case

 For the \emph{second implication}, we assume that the semispray $S$ is of dissipative type.
 By definition, it follows that there exist a Lagrangian $L$ and a $d_J$-closed semi-basic $1$-form $\sigma$ on $TM$ such that $\delta_SL=\sigma$.
 Last condition implies that formula \eqref{lsdts} is true, where $\theta=d_JL$ and $d_J\sigma=0$.
-Therefore the three generalized Helmholtz contions $GH_1 - GH_3$ of Theorem \ref{thm2} are satisfied.
-If we use the fact that $d_J\sigma=0$ we have that the three conditions $GH_1 - GH_3$ imply the three conditions $D_2$.
+Therefore the three generalized Helmholtz conditions $(GH_1) - (GH_3)$ of Theorem \ref{thm2} are satisfied.
+If we use the fact that $d_J\sigma=0$, we have that the conditions $(GH_1) - (GH_3)$ imply the conditions $(D_2)$.

-For the \emph{third implication}, we consider $\theta$ a non-trivial, semi-basic $1$-form and $\sigma$ a $d_J$-closed semi-basic $1$-form on $TM$ such that the three conditions $D_2$ are satisfied.
+For the \emph{third implication}, we consider $\theta$ a non-trivial, semi-basic $1$-form and $\sigma$ a $d_J$-closed semi-basic $1$-form on $TM$ such that the three conditions $(D_2)$ are satisfied.

-Using formulae \eqref{dkl} and \eqref{rphi}, as well as the first two conditions $D_2$, it follows
+Using formulae \eqref{dkl} and \eqref{rphi}, as well as the first two conditions $(D_2)$, it follows

-We apply the derivation $d_J$ to both sides of last the condition $D_2$.
+We apply the derivation $d_J$ to both sides of the last condition $(D_2)$.
 Since $[J,v]=0$, using formula \eqref{dkl}, it follows that $d_Jd_v\sigma = -d_vd_J\sigma=0$.
 Using the commutation formula \eqref{djn}, we have

 In the above formula we use that $i_Rd_v\theta = i_Rd\theta = d_R\theta=0$ and $d_Jd_v\theta =0$.
 It follows that $d_hd_v\theta =0$.